flokoe/bash-hackers-wiki/docs/snipplets/awkcsv.md

     "fir,st", "second", "last"
     "firtst one", "sec,ond field", "final,ly"

-Simply using the comma as separator for `awk` won\'t work here, of course.
+Simply using the comma as separator for `awk` won't work here, of course.

 Solution: Use the field separator `", "|^"|"$` for `awk`.